liam-armstrong/two-eyes-out/README.md

     [x] React app configuration
     [x] Redux reducers/actions for token and section list [x] Auth utils with Axios and Lodash
-    [x] Components: Login, Nav, Landing page, Section form, Section page [] Components: Section list, User settings
+    [x] Section utils for getting, adding, removing and updating [x] Components: Login, Nav, Landing page, Section form, Section page, Section list [] Components: Loading , Alert, Registration form, Forgot Password form
 ```

-Once basic functionality is completed for both back and front end, both will be deployed to a DigitalOcean droplet with Docker and published to liam-armstrong.com/2eo
+Once basic functionality is completed for both back and front end, both will be deployed to an AWS EC2 instance with Docker and published to 2eo.xyz